Strawberry Rhubarb Sauce // Strawberry Rhubarb Compote

 - 1/2 cup water

-- Combine all ingredients in a medium pot with a heavy bottom.
+- Place all ingredients in a medium pot.

 - Bring to a boil over high heat, then reduce heat and simmer briskly, uncovered, until thickened, about 20 minutes.